 This is a simplistic package management that does not need any extra package to manage the installations.
 Each package is installed in a separate directory.
-For example, package foo-1.1 is installed in /usr/pkg/foo-1.1 and a symlink is made from /usr/pkg/foo to /usr/pkg/foo-1.1.
+For example, package foo-1.1 is installed in /usr/pkg/foo-1.1 and a symlink is made from /usr/pkg/foo-1.1.
 When installing a new version foo-1.2, it is installed in /usr/pkg/foo-1.2 and the previous symlink is replaced by a symlink to the new version.

-Environment variables such as PATH, LD\LIBRARY\PATH, MANPATH, INFOPATH and CPPFLAGS need to be expanded to include /usr/pkg/foo.
+Environment variables such as PATH, LD_LIBRARY_PATH, MANPATH, INFOPATH and CPPFLAGS need to be expanded to include /usr/pkg/foo.
 For more than a few packages, this scheme becomes unmanageable.